ROGITHGANESH/DS_JAVA_MODULE-07/Ex8-Detection of Cycle.md

  /*
 program that detects a cycle in a linked list and returns the node where the cycle begins.
 If there is no cycle, the program should return null without modifying the linked list.
-Developed by: SINGAMALA VENKATA SAI KUMAR REDDY
+Developed by: ROGITH GANESH.R
-RegisterNumber: 212223230208
+RegisterNumber: 212223100046
 */
 class DetectCycle {